sabpags/TripBuilder/README.md

 Description: Builds trips based on the provided criteria and returns the available trip options.

 Request Parameters:
-* departure_airport (string): IATA code of the departure airport.
+* departureAirport (string): IATA code of the departure airport.
-* arrival_airport (string): IATA code of the arrival airport.
+* arrivalAirport (string): IATA code of the arrival airport.
-* departure_date (string, format: "YYYY-MM-DD"): Date of departure.
+* departureDate (string, format: "YYYY-MM-DD"): Date of departure.
-* return_date (string, format: "YYYY-MM-DD"): Date of return (for round-trip type).
+* returnDate (string, format: "YYYY-MM-DD"): Date of return (for round-trip type).
 Optional.
-* trip_type (string, "one-way" or "round-trip"): Type of trip.
+* tripType (string, "one-way" or "round-trip"): Type of trip.
-* preferred_airline (string): Allow users to restrict search to selected airline only.
+* preferredAirline (string): Allow users to restrict search to selected airline only.
 Optional.

 Response: